ivanisidrowu/KtRssReader/README.md

 # KtRssReader

-KtRssReader is Kotlin library for parsing RSS feed on Android.
+KtRssReader is a Kotlin library for parsing RSS feed on Android.

 * Supports RSS 2.0 standard, iTunes, and Google Play tags
 * Easy-to-use API